elvisonob/elvisonob/README.md

 - Open to Software Development role
 - Alumnus of a Software Development Academy, UK
-- I am currently building a new Application
+- I am currently working on a new Application
 - MSc Oil and Gas Engineering
 - MEng Electrical and Telecommunication Engineering
 - BEng Electrical and Electronics Engineering (2:1)